UK demands 'real leadership' from Northern Ireland unionists

 The three-day conference in Belfast has a high-powered cast of leaders who brokered the 1998 deal, including former UK prime minister Tony Blair, then-Irish premier Bertie Ahern and ex-president Bill Clinton.

-After meeting Clinton at the conference on Monday, DUP leader Jeffrey Donaldson said he had "underscored our commitment to restoring the NI Assembly on a basis that unionists as well as nationalists can support".
+Other Northern Irish leaders said the DUP and Conservatives only had themselves to blame for refusing to accept the inevitable consequences of Brexit.

-"Quick fixes without solid foundations will do a disservice to those trying to make the institutions work," Donaldson said.
+The DUP began its boycott in February last year, before losing Stormont elections for the first time to the Irish nationalist party Sinn Fein.
+Local council elections are due next month.

-But speaking after Heaton-Harris, Ireland's foreign minister Micheal Martin said London and Brussels had worked hard to adopt a recent reform of the post-Brexit trading arrangement to try to placate the DUP.
+Ireland's foreign minister Micheal Martin said London and Brussels had worked hard to clinch the Windsor Framework, in a bid to placate the DUP by diluting the border checks.

 © 2023 AFP